OctaneWeb/OctaneSite/README.md

 # OctaneSite
 The official website for Octane.
+Very WIP.